joshughes/rallyBuild/README.md

 #RallyBuild
 A project for updating rally through Jenkins Builds.
 The goal being that your daily coding activities, and the builds those activies trigger, will keep your tickets up to date for you.

+##Installation
+RallyBuild is avaliable in the Jenkins Plugin Manager

 ##Configurataion

 ###Global Configuration